-Join Tim Grey for an in-depth discussion in this video Automatic color with Levels or Curves, part of Mastering Color Correction in Photoshop.
+Join Tim Grey for an in-depth discussion in this video Automatic color with Levels or Curves, part of Photoshop: Mastering Color Correction (2012).

 Both the Levels and Curves adjustments in Photoshop are generally perceived as …being tonal adjustments.
 And they are first and foremost aimed at …applying tonal adjustments, rather than color adjustments, but they can most …certainly be used for color as well.
 And in fact, they can both be used for a …relatively automatic adjustment to color in your photos. …Let's take a look at how this can be done. …I'll go ahead and add a new Adjustment layer. …I'll click on the Add Adjustment Layer button at the bottom of the Layers panel, …and I'll choose either Levels or Curves.
 In this case I'll go ahead and choose Levels.…